ContextMapper/contextmapper.github.io/_docs/generators/generic-freemarker-generator.md

    * Enum
    * Trait

-To respect the different structures of these types you can use our _instanceOf_ method again:
+To respect the different structures of these types, you again can use our _instanceOf_ method:

 ```ftl
 <#if instanceOf(domainObject, Entity)>